 The limited activities a liaison office can perform

 A liaison office in Italy can perform a limited number of activities, as it is not an Italian taxpayer.
-A liaison office can take promotional actions, but can also do marketing research and data gathering.
-In addition, it can storage, display or deliver goods that belong to the parent company.
+A representative office can take promotional actions, but can also do marketing research and data gathering.
+In addition, it can store, display or deliver goods that belong to the parent company.

 Costs generated by opening a liaison office

 Like any other business undertakings, opening a liaison office in Italy involves different costs, such as a yearly government tax, that must be deposited at the Chamber of Commerce.
-Other costs involve the actual monthly costs such as rent and other expenses.
+A representative office in Italy does not engage in profit-generating activities and is not subject to any taxes.
+Its costs primarily involve the expenses related to its establishment and day-to-day operations

 How to register a liaison office in Italy